Synthetic fibered $(\infty,1)$-category theory: More on covariant families

 \begin{proof} Most of the properties follow from the established results about cocartesian fibrations \cref{prop:cocart-cosm-closure}, or the additional closure properties that hold for right classes.
 Recall that fibered functors between covariant families are automatically cocartesian.
 We are only left with stability under objectwise pullback (which will imply stability under objectwise sequential limits).
-But it is easy to see that given covariant fibrations
+We assume a diagram as follows whose vertically drawn maps are covariant fibrations: